daraperini/learning-react-typescript-aluroni/README.md

 # Aluroni

-Aluroni was developed during Alura's Class *React: handling static files*.
-This page consists in a Italian restaurant menu wich you can navigate as you wish: see the complete menu and order it using the ordanator options, filter specific dishes using the filters or search for a specific dish using the search input.
+Aluroni's development started during Alura's Class *React: handling static files*.
+In this class I created a Italian restaurant menu wich you can navigate as you wish: see the complete menu and order it using the ordanator options, filter specific dishes using the filters or search for a specific dish using the search input.

 For the developmento of the project I used TypeScript.
-CSS was written using CSS Modules and classNames package
+CSS was written using CSS Modules and classNames package.

+> The project is expanding at the moment in the class *React: React Router library*

-To see the final result, click [here](https://learning-react-typescript-aluroni.vercel.app/).
+To see the project development so far, click [here](https://learning-react-typescript-aluroni.vercel.app/).

 ## Used tools: